ukm5/BardvjaRecommendationSystem/README.md

 `pip install --user --requirement requirements.txt`

+###### Run `python main.py` to run the default sample recommender system.

-To deactivate the environment and return to your primary environment
+Once Bardvja has made recommendations and you want to deactivate the environment, return to your primary environment by deactivating the virtual environment

 `conda deactivate bardvja`

+To list all the environments in your machine, execute

+`conda env list`

-To remove the virtual environment
+To remove the virtual environment, execute

 `conda env remove --name bardvja`